 Abstract

-Event cameras have arisen as an alternative solution to solving pose estimation problems, benefiting from its advantages.
-In this paper, we present a method to track the pose of an event camera with continuous tracking.
-Our algorithm is feature-based but alters the procedure of extraction and matching by performing continuous tracking in the spatiotemporal domain.
-We suggest maintaining a pseudo-image which can be generated for every event timestamps.
-This representation allows us to use image-based features, and to perform tracking on the arrival of arbitrary event.
-We show that sequential procedure of feature extraction and matching is unnecessary for event-based vision.
-We verified our algorithm on both public dataset and our data acquired in poor illumination conditions, showing our method performs robustly on various circumstances for continuous-time trajectory estimation.
+Event cameras have arisen as an alternative solution for solving pose estimation problems due to the many advantageous benefits of the technology.
+In this paper, we present a method of tracking the pose of an event camera through continuous tracking.
+Although our algorithm is feature-based, it alters the procedures of extraction and matching by performing continuous tracking in the spatiotemporal domain.
+We suggest that pseudo-images be maintained, which can be generated for every event timestamp.
+This representation enables the use of image-based features and tracking upon the arrival of an arbitrary event.
+We show that the sequential procedures of feature extraction and matching are unnecessary for event-based vision.
+We verified our algorithm using a public dataset in addition to data we acquired under poor illumination conditions to demonstrate the effective performance of our method under various circumstances for continuous-time trajectory estimation.

-Intriduction
+Introduction

-The neuromorphic vision system, known as Dynamic Vision Sensor (DVS) [1], is a promising solution to compensate conventional imaging sensors with its advantages.
+Neuromorphic vision systems, also known as Dynamic Vision Sensors (DVS) [1], are a promising alternative to conventional imaging sensors with its advantages.
 Frame-based cameras produce an image, which is time-synchronized scene data on a speciﬁc interval.
-These sequential data representation is intuitive and well-performing on visual odometry (VO) [2] or simultaneous localization and mapping (SLAM) [3] even with single camera.
-However since the sensor integrates the number of photons received in a fixed interval and summarizes the continuous photon flux into discrete images, any changes made in exposure time are not properly demonstrated and some information is even ignored during the blind time.
+Such sequential data representations are intuitive and effective for visual odometry (VO) [2] and simultaneous localization and mapping (SLAM) [3] even with a single camera.
+However, as the sensor integrates the number of photons received in a fixed interval and summarizes the continuous photon flux into discrete images, changes in exposure time are not properly demonstrated and some information is even ignored during the blind period.

-To overcome these problems, bio-inspired neuromorphic sensors or event cameras were introduced.
-Event-based vision system bases on the rate of photon entering each pixel, avoiding integration and asynchronously responding to the luminance change in log scale.
-Thus event cameras retain higher dynamic range (up to 130dB when conventional cameras have 60dB), and lower latency (few µs).
+In order to overcome these problems, bio-inspired neuromorphic sensors and event cameras were introduced.
+Event-based vision systems are based on the rate at which photons enter each pixel, avoiding integration and asynchronously responding to changes in luminance in log scale.
+Therefore, event cameras retain a higher dynamic range (up to 130dB, which is significantly higher than the 60dB of conventional cameras) and lower latency (only several µs).

-However since event camera follows Address-Event-Representation (AER) to demonstrate every pixel-wise individual luminance change which is produced asynchronously in each pixel, every algorithm based on image-based techniques are not applicable for these type of sensors.
-The frame-based camera produces discrete and sequential images which are nearly independent of motion.
-Thus to handle VO, data correspondence should be built upon sequential images and poses are estimated for each frame.
-However, the event camera senses luminance changes in AER format, which is rather continuous and non-sequential.
+However, as event cameras follow Address-Event-Representation (AER) to demonstrate every luminance change in individual pixels, which are produced asynchronously in each pixel, not all algorithms based on image-based techniques are applicable for these type of sensors.
+Frame-based cameras produce discrete and sequential images that are mostly independent of motion.
+Therefore, to handle VO, data correspondence should be established for sequential images and poses should be estimated for each frame.
+Conversely, event cameras sense luminance changes in the AER format, which is comparatively continuous and non-sequential.

-Thus sequential procedure of classical image processing such as feature extraction, descriptor matching and optimization method with reprojection error is not necessary for the event-based algorithm.
+Therefore, sequential procedures of classical image processing such as feature extraction, descriptor matching, and optimization methods with reprojection error are not necessary for event-based algorithms.

-Recently, methods discovering the temporal correlation between event signals have been introduced.
-Since it is easier for VO to build event-based frame image and fit into frame-based algorithms, model-based [4], [5] methods were introduced in the early stages.
-And further probabilistic [6], [7] approach and utilizing temporal resolution by weighting each events [8] were introduced.
-However, most of the previous methods were based on estimating camera trajectory in sequences with fixed timing, which is no longer required for VO in AER format.
-Therefore an algorithm that could estimate camera trajectory without limitations from fixed-timing was required.
-In this paper, we propose a method to estimate the camera pose with a sequential format without fixed time interval.
-We aim to fully utilize the temporal resolution and dynamic range of event camera by:
+Recently, methods of discovering the temporal correlation between event signals have been introduced.
+As it is easier for VO to build event-based frame images and be applicable for frame-based algorithms, model-based methods [4], [5] were introduced in the early stages.
+In addition, further probabilistic approaches [6], [7] and the method of utilizing temporal resolution by assigning weights to each event [8] were introduced.
+However, most of the aforementioned methods were based on the estimation of camera trajectory in sequences with fixed timing, which is no longer required for VO in the AER format.
+Therefore, an algorithm that could estimate camera trajectory without the limitations of fixed-timing was required.
+In this paper, we propose a method of estimating camera pose with a sequential format without a fixed time interval.
+We aim to fully utilize the temporal resolution and dynamic range of event cameras by: